 If you are reading this, chances are you have received a parking ticket.
 On this page you will find out how to pay for your ticket, or to write an explanation if you believe you should not have to pay.

-If you pay your parking ticket promptly it may result in a discount.
+If you pay your parking ticket promptly it may result in a discount (if noted on the ticket).
 If your parking ticket is not paid within 28 days of the ticket being issued, the registered owner of the vehicle will receive a reminder notice in the post.
 If the fine is not paid within 28 days of the reminder being issued, it will be lodged with the Court.
 The fine, plus administration costs, will then need to be paid directly to the Court (not to Council).

 You can pay your parking ticket in a number of ways: